Specialist units

 Drug treatment

-The unit teaches prisoners about addiction, change, relapse and the effect of their actions upon others.
+The unit teaches participants about addiction, change, relapse and the effect of their actions upon others.
 The aim of the programme is to reduce re-offending by assisting participants to address their dependence on alcohol and other drugs.

 Mothers with babies